nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing the data file

 HallPointer data is saved automatically as a JSON file at `[JAR file location]/data/hallpointer.json`.
+Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>